jdlien/unifi-protect-viewer/README.md

 For some platforms there are scripts inside the package.json.

-`npm run build:ia32:windows`
+`npm run build:windows:ia32:windows`

-`npm run build:x64:macos`
+`npm run build:macos:x64`

-`npm run build:arm64:macos`
+`npm run build:macos:arm64`

-`npm run build:x64:linux`
+`npm run build:linux:x64`

 ## Known Issues

-Currently, enhanced codec (h.265) support does not appear to work in Windows (likely due to licensing limitations in Electon).
-Let me know if you have any ideas on how to fix this — one potential solution is to use a fok of electron with HEVC support like https://github.com/AAAhs/electron-hevc
+Currently, enhanced codec (h.265) support does not appear to work in Windows (likely due to licensing limitations in Electron).
+Let me know if you have any ideas on how to fix this — one potential solution is to use a fork of Electron with HEVC support like https://github.com/AAAhs/electron-hevc

 ## Usage

 After configuration the app will automaticly start the live view after startup.
 If you want to change the configuration you can press `F10` to reset all settings and restart the configuration process.

+- Escape: Toggle Navigation
 - F9: Restart
 - F10: Restart & Reset
-- Escape: Toggle Navigation